inexorgame-obsolete/wiki-mirror/Recruiting.md

  * JavaScript
  * PHP
 * **Community Managers**
- * Marketing / Make the game more popular
+ * Marketing and making the game more popular
  * Write announcements for releases
  * Moderate Forums